Two colleagues talking across a table with a laptop and coffee cup

 I am entrepreneur, advisor and speaker.

-A key part of my perspective comes from working between Europe and the UAE.
-Markets like Dubai and Abu Dhabi are executing at full speed, regulatory freedom and with entrepreneurial foresight.
+A second part of my perspective comes from working between Europe and the UAE.
+Dubai and Abu Dhabi are shipping at a pace most German boardrooms still treat as theoretical.
+That contrast informs almost everything I advise on.

 I live in Hamburg with my wife, three kids and our poodle.